eberkund/resume/resume.md

 *	**Software Development Lead, NeuronicWorks**

 	August 2015 - Present
-	- Worked on a C# .NET application for controlling a 120+ camera full-body 3D scanning and printing system
+	- Worked on a C# .NET application for controlling a 120+ camera [full-body 3D scanning](http://studios.sculptraits3d.com/) and printing system
-	- Configured *nix and BSD servers and network equipement to accomodate the system
+	- Configured \*nix servers and network equipement to accomodate the system
 	- Diagnosed and improved performance bottlenecks and designed architecture for new features
 	- Modified firmware and embedded Linux applications written in C/C++
 	- Deployed a company wide Git server and trained coworkers how to use it
-	- Wrote web apps mostly using PHP (Laravel), MySQL and JavaScript
+	- Wrote web apps and desktop applications mostly using PHP (Laravel), MySQL and JavaScript/Node.js
 	- Met with clients for technical support, consulting and requirements gathering
-	- Lead a team of 4 other developers and delivered results on schedule
+	- Lead a team of 4 other developers to deliver before our first public event

 *	**Computer Science Teacher, Blyth Academy**